How Long Does Hair Need To Be For Extensions?

 Tape-In Extensions

-Keep in mind that your hair will fall over the extensions, and it will look like shorter layers draped over longer layers.
+Keep in mind that your hair will fall over the extensions, creating the illusion of shorter layers draped over longer ones

 Sewn-In Extensions

-They are a little more expensive than tape-in extensions, but they also last considerably longer.
+They are slightly more expensive than tape-in extensions, but they also last significantly longer.

-With 4-5 inches of natural hair, there will be enough room for the extensions to get properly attached at the right place without being visible to outsiders.
+With 4-5 inches of natural hair, there will be enough room for the extensions to get attached adequately at the right place without being visible to outsiders.

 Clip-In Extensions

-Clip-in extensions (we love these amazing ones available on Amazon) are super simple and inexpensive since you don’t even need to go to a professional to get them done.
+Clip-in extensions (we love the amazing ones available on Amazon) are incredibly inexpensive and straightforward, as you don’t even need to visit a professional to get them done.

-The best thing about clip-in extensions is that you can put them in and take them out whenever you feel like it.
-You can wear them out to an event and then remove them before you go to bed so that you don’t damage them.
+The best thing about clip-in extensions is that you can put them in and take them out whenever you like.

 Because the clips are somewhat bulky and require a lot of hair to anchor to, you will need to grow out your hair to 5-7 inches before you can wear clip-in extensions.